-The Clicks Group's governance framework is based on the principles of accountability, transparency, ethical management and fairness.
-A philosophy of sound governance is entrenched across the business.
+Sound governance practices, based on accountability, transparency, ethical management and fairness, are entrenched across the business.
 The directors recognise that good governance, achieved through an ethical culture, competitive performance, effective control and legitimacy, can create sustainable value and enhance long-term equity performance.

-The King IV Code of Corporate Principles (King IV) has been applied for the 2018 financial year.
-King IV places an increased focus on sustainability and on promoting systems thinking in the governance of entities and in the conduct of businesses, and requires a different approach to reporting and disclosures to that which prevailed in terms of King III.

-Through application of the "apply and explain" approach to reporting, this report is aimed at assisting stakeholders in assessing the group's approach to corporate governance and compliance with King IV.
+The King IV Report on Corporate Governance contains a code (King IV) which sets out recommended practices and principles.
+King IV has been applied for the 2019 financial year.
+King IV places focus on transparency, sustainability and promoting systems thinking in the governance of entities and the conduct of businesses.
+Through application of the "apply and explain" approach to reporting, this report is aimed at assisting stakeholders in assessing the group's approach to corporate governance and application of the King IV practices and principles.